About the Department:

 |Develop confidence for self-education and ability for life-long learning.|

-- Fluid Mechanics Lab: The Fluid Mechanics course is an introduction to the mechanics of incompressible and compressible fluids.
-It covers the principles and more important theories of modern fluid mechanics.
+Fluid Mechanics Lab: The Fluid Mechanics course is an introduction to the mechanics of incompressible and compressible fluids.
 The Fluid Mechanics Laboratory course is an indispensable supplement to the theory.
 It covers measuring devices and techniques, error analysis in experimental works and analysis of assumptions in the theory of fluid mechanics.
-Hydraulics and fluid mechanics, or the study of liquids, is an important area for Mechanical Engineers.

-- Dynamics of Machine Lab: Mechanical engineering systems invariably consist of moving parts.
+Dynamics of Machine Lab: Mechanical engineering systems invariably consist of moving parts.
 With ever increasing emphasis on high speed machines (for higher productivity), effects of accelerating/decelerating moving masses plays a significant role.
-This course aims to equip the student with fundamental knowledge of dynamics of machines so that he can appreciate problems of dynamic force balance, transmissibility of forces, and isolation of systems, vibrations, instrumentation and standards.
+Dynamics of Machine Lab equip the students with fundamental knowledge of dynamics of machines so that they can appreciate problems of dynamic force balance, transmissibility of forces, and isolation of systems, vibrations, instrumentation and standards.
+Cam and follower, governor, gyroscope, gear trains, Davis Ackerman steering mechanism, Biflar & trifler suspension, slider crank mechanism, whit worth mechanism, dynamic balancing, brakes and dynamometers, universal testing machine for vibrations, and other working models are also available in the lab.

 - Production lab: The objectives of this lab is to give practical aspects of different production operations, production tools, and equipment in order to gain successful operating ability as well as maintenance and repairs.
 The students will be able to gain the knowledge about various machine tools i.e. Lathe, Milling, drilling machines.
 During the study of this lab, students will be able to understand various processes, that can be performed on these machine tools.